Advancing the analysis of resilience of global phosphate flows: Results

 Besides looking at the flows for a particular year, it is necessary to look at the dynamics of these flows.
 We measure the year-by-year changes in the flow matrix by calculating the weighted Jaccard similarity \citep[see, e.g.,][]{jac_med} between matrices as

 Hence, a value of $J$ equal to 1 would indicate identical flow in successive years, while a value of 0 would indicate that they are are completely different.

 The left panel of figure \ref{fig:jdist} shows the year-to-year changes of the flow matrix.
 They vary around a value of 0.75, with its lowest around the years 2007-08, which coincides with a time when P prices peaked, imports to India increased, and China's exports were volatile, see also figures \ref{fig:tradesh} and \ref{fig:trade} as well as \cite{mew_peak}.
+More changes and thus a drop in similarity is also observed in 2022, which coincides with the start of the Ukraine war and also higher, more volatile prices (see also appendix \ref{sec:a}).

 It is still obvious that P flows show some persistence over time, and we can analyze this in more detail by looking at the decay of the Jaccard similarity over time.
 This means that we calculate $J$ for flow matrices which are an increasing number of years apart.
-The results in the right panel of figure \ref{fig:jdist} indicate that Jaccard similarity for P flow decays slowly.
-This gives an indication of the predictability of future P flows and the speed with which changes in P flows can happen.
+The results in the right panel of figure \ref{fig:jdist} indicate that Jaccard similarity for P flows decays slowly.
+This gives an indication of the predictability of future P flows and the speed with which changes in P flows occur.